AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

-First, as we previously presented, the `\valid_read` predicate (as well as `\valid`) allows us to specify not only the validity of read-only address but also to state that a range of contiguous adresses are valid.
+First, as we previously presented, the `\valid_read` predicate (as well as `\valid`) allows us to specify not only the validity of read-only address but also to state that a range of contiguous addresses is valid.
 It is expressed using this expression:

 ```c